vincent212/FIX-Order-Routing-Client/README.md

-# Trading Technologies Order Routing Client in C++
+# FIX Order Routing Client in C++
 This is a C++ FIX client for order management.
-It can connect to a Trading Technologies FIX gateway for order routing.
-Although it has only been testd with TT, with small modifications it should work with the CQG gateway as well.
+It has been tested with Trading Technologies FIX gateway for order routing.
+With small modifications it should work with the CQG gateway as well.

 For more information about TT order routing please see: